Restigouche River: Salmon fishing

 Statue of salmon fishing on the Restigouche River.

 The river is a destination for Atlantic salmon fishing.
 Fly fishing/angling has become a significant source of revenue for many outfitters in the region and a 55 km of the Restigouche has been designated part of the Canadian Heritage Rivers System.

 According to Restigouche Lodge between 15,000 and 25,000 salmon enter the Restigouche each year, which attracts anglers from all over the world.
 While many Atlantic salmon are reluctant to strike, the Restigouche variety are aggressive, and once hooked, they fight hard and are highly acrobatic.

 The Restigouche River is known for its exclusivity, clear water and large Atlantic salmon.
 Fish over 40 lb pounds are landed somewhere on the Restigouche every year; salmon weights in the high 20 to 30 lb range are considered common.
 Early spring through the end of June is the best time for catching these salmon.

-For more than 100 years, the world's wealthiest people have come to enjoy the river's tranquil beauty and perfect canoeing conditions to fish for salmon.
-Among the VIPs who have been guests at the river's fishing lodges include the Duke of Windsor and Wallis Simpson, Hubert Humphrey, Ted Williams, Lord Beaverbrook, Bing Crosby, Louis St. Laurent, Maurice Richard, Norman Schwarzkopf, George H. W. Bush, and Brian Mulroney, to name but a few.
+For more than 100 years, wealthy visitors have come to fish for salmon on the river.
+Guests at the river's fishing lodges have included the Duke of Windsor and Wallis Simpson, Hubert Humphrey, Ted Williams, Lord Beaverbrook, Bing Crosby, Louis St. Laurent, Maurice Richard, Norman Schwarzkopf, George H. W. Bush, and Brian Mulroney.

 Part of the draw for salmon fishing on rivers in New Brunswick and Quebec is its exclusivity - the provincial government's Department of Natural Resources auctions fishing leases for physical sections of the river and riverbed to the highest bidder.
 Many private fishing lodges have been established on the Restigouche which are owned and operated by major corporations and the wealthy.
 Such leases are time-limited and, for the best fishing pools, can reportedly run into the millions of dollars for fishing rights lasting for only a few years.
 Leaseholders must obey all provincial conservation laws by hiring their own fish wardens to patrol each leased section of the river and all persons sanctioned by a particular leaseholder to fish in a lease must hold a provincial angling license.
 The general public are permitted a right of navigation on the river, as per Canada's Navigable Waters Protection Act; however, they are not permitted to drop anchor in, or cause any disturbance to the river bottom, and are not permitted to fish in a particular lease area.